ZDPLI/TestRepart/docs/api.md

 ```json
 { "reply": "<assistant response>" }
 ```
+The request must include a token obtained from `/auth/login` in the `Authorization` header.

 ## `POST /auth/register`
 Register a new user.
 Body JSON must contain `username` and `password` fields.